EdutechUVPlugin/EdutechUVPlugin/README.md

 ## Overview

 This Moodle plugin known as the EduTech Repository Moodle Plugin enables you to upload new content for active courses in your platform for students from the [EduTech Repository](https://repositorio.edutech-project.org/).
 The EduTech Repository Plugin allows you to add focused or adapted courses for people with disabilities who participate within your Moodle courses as a Teacher on the Moodle platform.
-There are search filters availaboe within the Plugin to select the content you want.
+There are search filters available within the Plugin to select the content you want.

 ## How to install the Plugin